thephpleague/geotools/README.md

 $dumper = new \Geocoder\Dumper\WktDumper();
 foreach ($results as $providerName => $providerResult) {
     // if a provider throws an exception (UnsupportedException, InvalidCredentialsException ...)
-    // an empty /Geocoder/Result/Geocoded instance is returned so we can easily use a dumper
+    // an empty /Geocoder/Result/Geocoded instance is returned.
+It's possible to use dumpers
-    // and/or formatter from the Geocoder library printf("%s: %s\n", $providerName, $dumper->dump($providerResult));
+    // and/or formatters from the Geocoder library printf("%s: %s\n", $providerName, $dumper->dump($providerResult));
 }
 ```